3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

   lanes: Lanes
   /** The `dispatch` function is **stable** across the component lifetime. */
   dispatch: (A => any) | null
+  /** The reducer used in the last render. */
   lastRenderedReducer: ((S, A) => S) | null
+  /** The state produced by the last render, which is compared with the current state to determine if we could skip the re-render. */
   lastRenderedState: S | null
 }
 ```